-Even though the interviewer wants to see how you overcome stress, they're also interested in learning more about your soft skills, so keep these in mind.
+Even though the interviewer wants to see how you've handled stress and were able to stay positive, they're also interested in learning more about your soft skills, so keep these in mind.

 3. Add context to these skills with a relevant, impactful example

 For example, avoid talking about the time you forgot you had a project due the next day.
 Or that time you took on way too many assignments and struggled to juggle them.
-These types of examples could portray you as forgetful, unreliable, or overambitious.
+These types of answers could portray job seekers as forgetful, unreliable, or overambitious.
 Additionally, consider coming up with two to three examples that fit the roles you're interviewing for and their required skills.